Walter Howey

-Walter Crawford Howey (January 16, 1882 in Fort Dodge, Iowa – March 21, 1954 in Boston) was a Hearst newspaper editor and the model for Walter Burns, the scheming, ruthless managing editor in Hecht and MacArthur's play The Front Page.
+Walter Crawford Howey (January 16, 1882 in Fort Dodge, Iowa – March 21, 1954 in Boston) was a Hearst newspaper editor and the model for Walter Burns, the scheming, ruthless managing editor in Ben Hecht and Charles MacArthur's play The Front Page.

 Early years

 Walter Howey was the son of Frank Harris Howey and Rosa Crawford Howey.
 Frank Howey ran a series of small businesses.
 Walter was educated in Fort Dodge public schools and the Art Institute of Chicago, 1899-1900.

 Iowa and Chicago journalism

 Howey became a reporter for the Fort Dodge Messenger in 1902 and then worked for the Des Moines Daily Capital before joining Hearst's Chicago American.
 Walking in Chicago, Howey was startled to see a knight and three elves climb out of a manhole.
 He had stumbled upon four actors fleeing a devastating blaze that killed 600 people, the Iroquois Theatre fire.
 As more people escaped via the theater cellar through the sewers, Howey reported his scoop, and the story, one of the biggest in Chicago's history, established his reputation for speed, resourcefulness, and skillful writing.
 Howey became city editor of the Chicago Inter Ocean in 1906 and moved to the Chicago Tribune in 1907.
 Lured away by Hearst, he became managing editor of the Chicago American in 1917.